sedol1339/files/papers.md

     - We present how the performance of the bestfound model changes as a function of the number of trials (fig. 1).
     - Some seeds are consistently better than others in a given dataset for both weight initializations and data orders.
 Some weight initializations for output layer perform well across all studied tasks (binary classification).
     - Worse performing models can often be distinguished from better ones early in training.
 We show that better performance can be achieved with the same computational resources by using early stopping algorithms that stop the least promising trials early in training: start many, stop early, continue some.

+Mosbach, M., Andriushchenko, M., & Klakow, D. (2020).
+On the Stability of Fine-tuning BERT: Misconceptions, Explanations, and Strong Baselines. arXiv, 2006.04884.
+Retrieved from https://arxiv.org/abs/2006.04884v3

+    -

 Radiya-Dixit, E., & Wang, X. (2020).
 How fine can fine-tuning be?
 Learning efficient language models.
 International Conference on Artificial Intelligence and Statistics.
 PMLR.
 Retrieved from https://proceedings.mlr.press/v108/radiya-dixit20a.html